Liverpool Echo

-The Liverpool Echo is a newspaper published by Trinity Mirror North West & North Wales – a subsidiary company of Reach plc and is based in St Paul's Square, Liverpool, Merseyside, England.
-It is published Monday to Sunday, and is Liverpool's daily newspaper.
-Until 13 January 2012 it had a sister morning paper, the Liverpool Daily Post.
+The Liverpool Echo is a newspaper published by Trinity Mirror North West & North Wales – a subsidiary company of Reach plc and is based in St. Paul's Square, Liverpool, England.
+It is published Monday through Sunday, and is Liverpool's daily newspaper.
+Until January 13, 2012, it had a sister morning paper, the Liverpool Daily Post.
 Between July and December 2022, it had an average daily circulation of 15,395.

-Historically the newspaper was published by the Liverpool Daily Post & Echo Ltd. Its office is in St Paul's Square Liverpool, having downsized from Old Hall Street in March 2018.
+Historically, the newspaper was published by the Liverpool Daily Post & Echo Ltd. Its office is in St Paul's Square, Liverpool, having downsized from Old Hall Street in March 2018.